All names are pseudonyms in this true story.

 Danny’s young parents struggled to find steady jobs and income for their family.
-(All names are pseudonyms for real people in a very true story.)
-Both parents were still dealing with the trauma and stress experienced from their own family’s relocation to the U.S..
+Both parents were still dealing with the trauma and stress from their own childhood relocations to the U.S..
 Their families had left everything.

 Danny’s family moved into a rough section of a major city, full of crime and drugs.
-He lived with two older siblings, Mom and Dad.
+He lived with two older siblings and Mom.
 Sadly, Danny’s dad (also named Danny) was violently murdered when Danny was very young.
 During Danny’s early years, he was told his dad was “away”.

-Danny’s mother, Maria, left alone to support all three children, became despondent and desperate herself.
+Danny’s mother, Maria, left alone to support all three children, became despondent and desperate.
 Drinking and drugs seemed to dull her grief and stress.
 Her own attempts to survive financially led to her incarceration.

 Danny still believed his father was “away”.

 Maria was preoccupied with trying to find work and restarting her life including training at the community college.
-The traumas of her husband’s murder and memories of childhood violence were engulfing at times.
+The traumas of her husband’s murder and memories of childhood violence remained engulfing at times.

-Danny told me that, in his own mind, he is responsible for his separation from his siblings.
-He misses them both, especially his older brother.
+Danny told me that he misses them both, especially his older brother.
+In his own mind, Danny is responsible for his separation from his siblings.

 It was at that point, eight years of age, Danny walked into my second grade classroom.
 Some days, at first, he seemed resilient.

 Danny could share a great, toothy smile that stretched from ear to ear.
-That smile that connected his ears to his always-bent-or-broken glasses.
-The layers of tape seemed to mangle the frames more than they helped. . .
+That smile.
+It connected his ears to his always-bent-or-broken glasses.
+The layers of tape on the frames seemed to mangle the frames more than they helped. . .